f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 We have verified connectivity to the web server via the ADC VIP.

-## Automate cleanup on BIG-IP and APIC device using Ansible
+## Automate cleanup on BIG-IP and APIC using Ansible

 Connect to the Ansible tower using the following information:
 * **Ansible Tower Address**: 172.21.208.250